shauninman/MinUI-Legacy-Trimui-Model-S/readme.md

 ## Additional paks

-Any emulator, game, or program that will run on the device can be turned into a pak.
+Any emulator, game, or tool that will run on the device can be turned into a pak.
 Even the official ones.
-These additional paks are things that I don't personally keep on my device but might be perfectly serviceable or serve as an example to create new paks. <!-- TODO: add link -->
+These additional paks are things that I don't personally keep on my device but might be perfectly serviceable or serve as an example to create new paks.
+You can find them in the EXTRAS folder.

-# For developers
+## For developers

 I'd love for you to add the custom in-game menu to your emulator.
 It can be done in a way the same binary can run on non-MinUI devices too.
-Check out my libmmenu repo for simple implementation details. <!-- TODO: add link -->
+Check out my [libmmenu repo](https://github.com/shauninman/libmmenu) for simple implementation details.